virgo-agent-toolkit/docs/source/getting_started.rst

 Compiling Hello World Agent on Linux/OSX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this derived project example, we are going to start out with the most basic
+In this derived project `example`_, we are going to start out with the most basic
 agent: Hello World.
 Virgo expects to find an 'init.lua' file and a function called 'run' exported from lua.
 Start by running the following commands.